 Always create shippable solutions

-Make changes so the product can be shipped at any time.
+Make changes to the product so it can be shipped at any time.

 Ready to join the integration revolution?